coostdocs/codoc/content/en/co/net/http.md

 Version version() const;
 ```

-- Returns the HTTP version in the HTTP request.
+- Returns version in the HTTP request.
 The return value is one of `http::kHTTP10` or `http::kHTTP11`.
 Currently, HTTP/2.0 is not supported.

 ## http::Res

-`http::Res` class is the encapsulation of HTTP response, it is used in http::Server.
+`http::Res` class is the encapsulation of HTTP response, it is used in [http::Server](#httpserver).

 ### Res::Res